 Air Sunshine operates ATR service between St.Thomas (STT) and Douglas Charles Airport (DOM).

 Air Antilles operates ATR service between Guadeloupe (PTP) and Douglas Charles Airport (DOM) and onwards to St. Maarten (SXM) and Puerto Rico (SJU) in cooperation with WINAIR (on the schedule mentioned above).
-Air Antilles has interline and codeshare agreements with Air France, allowing travellers to book their flights to Dominica directly through the carrier.
+Air Antilles has interline and codeshare agreements with Air France, allowing travelers to book their flights to Dominica directly through the carrier.

 There are various scheduled charter carriers serving Dominica.
 Please check in often to see what new services are available.